Cyclist awarded £30,000 damages following bike accident

 Case study published on: 12th November 2020

-Our client had been cycling along a main road when a van pulled straight out of a side road colliding into her.
+The accident occurred when our client had been cycling along the main road when a van pulled straight out of a side road colliding into her.

 As a result of the accident, our client suffered a significant fracture to her ankle, fractured toes and psychological injuries.
 The fracture to her ankle required surgery within the same week of the accident and an extensive course of physiotherapy thereafter, the costs of which were included as part of the claim and funded by the defendant’s insurer.

-Although the defendant’s insurer made an outright denial of liability, settlement was achieved with negotiation.
+Although the defendant’s insurer made an outright denial of liability, a settlement was achieved with negotiation.

 Damages awarded: £30,000